All Quick Reads

 • Equity

-Important: Liabilities do not only consist of debts.
-Your equity is also included.
+Important: liabilities do not only consist of debt.
+Your equity is also part of liabilities.

 Difference between assets and liabilities